-Hello friends and welcome to Road to Residency Thursdays!
-This is going to be a new series here on the blog and Instagram where I talk about my tips and tricks to organize yourself and land a residency.
+Hello friends and welcome to the Road to Residency Series!
+This is going to be a series on the blog and Instagram where I talk about my tips and tricks to organize yourself and land a residency.
 The series will have several parts and thus each post will explaining a crucial step of the process.
-First part will focus on preparing for the whole process.
-It is geared more towards third year medical students (check out my third year essentials).
+First we will focus on preparing and is geared more towards third year medical students (check out my third year essentials).
 So, without more rambling, let’s start with step 1: make your list.

 I don’t know about you, but I am an organization and list making freak.
 Having to do lists and getting information, when possible, on every decision I will make is very important to me.
 I had lists for medical school, for my wedding, for classes, and everything in between.
 So for residency it was only natural that I do the same.
 I began this process after step 1 and early on in third year when I needed an escape from studying for shelfs and OSCE’s.
 There are many resources out there, but I will focus on general and Ob/Gyn ones.